Nothing is more important than your wellbeing, be it physical or mental.

 No one can tackle their mental health issues purely on their own.
 Sometimes it's healthy to talk about your problems with your peers or support network.
 You may find that your issues are more common than you think.

-Use your intranet as a space where you can drop one of your colleagues a message or a group chat where you can talk about things outside of work.
+Use your intranet as a space where you can connect with colleagues socially and you can talk about things outside of work.
 Not only is there a place to get things off your chest, but you can also mitigate the isolation you may feel when working from home.

 ‘Self-care’ is another term that has worked its way into our vocabulary, but what does this mean when it comes to workplace mental health?
 The link between physical health and mental health is clear, although the former can be difficult to master when you’re sitting behind a desk all day.